arturoBeccar/report-42/README.md

 Submit your report and the necessary files by creating a pull request in this repo.

-Feel free to contact me via [preferred contact method] if you have any questions or want to join a team already working on this.
+Feel free to contact me via @turi_dreams if you have any questions or want to join a team already working on this.
 Good luck!